From the Database tool window (for any table within a DB data source):

 Use this command or shortcut to start editing a value in the selected table cell.

-(Alternatively, you can double-click the cell.)
+(Alternatively, you can double-click the cell or simply start typing.)

 To save the modified value, press EnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnter or click a different cell.
 To cancel editing, press EscapeEscapeEscapeEscapeEscape, Escape or Ctrl+GEscapeEscapeEscapeEscapeEscapeEscapeEscapeEscape.